Advances in Chemical Safety Inspections

 - Risk Assessment: Evaluating the likelihood and severity of potential hazards.

-- Control Measures: Implementing measures to minimize or eliminate risks, such as proper ventilation, storage, and PPE.
+- Control Measures: Implementing measures to minimize or eliminate risks, such as proper ventilation, storage, and personal protective equipment (PPE).

 Equipment and Techniques